 PMI's global supply chain is organized into two main streams -direct spend (materials used in the manufacture of our finished products) and indirect spend (goods and services necessary to operate our business) - and seven categories.
 See Figure 1 below.

-PMT imports combustible products and smoke-free products.
-As a distributor, PMN procures goods and services for the purpose of distributing these products to wholesale and retail customers.
+PML imports combustible and reduced risk products.
+As a distributor, PML procures goods and services for the purpose of distributing these products to wholesale, retail customers and exclusively reduced risk products to direct e-commerce consumers.